addisonElliott/SegmentedButton/README.md

     * [ ] Include better previews with just simple segmented controls
     * [ ] Have a description for each preview option to see what this contains
     * [ ] Contain a note that the code for these previews can be found in the examples
+* [ ] Consider switching to Maven from JitPack in future

 ## License